bhy/mcvi/README.txt

                                 purpose)
 problems/                       Sample problems

-Each problem is located in a subdirectory of the "problems" directory.

-To model a problem, you need to extend the Model class.
-See examples in the problems directory.
-There are 5 toy problems now:
-1/ CorridorDiscrete
-2/ Corridor (continuous)
-3/ CorridorPorta (from Porta et al., "Point-based value iteration for continuous POMDPs", J. Machine Learning Research, 2006) 4/ Underwater (from Kurniawati et al., "SARSOP: Efficient point-based POMDP planning by approximating optimally reachable belief spaces", Proc.
-Robotics:
-Science & Systems, 2008)
-5/ PacmanHerding (Collaborative Search and Capture, from Lim et al., "Monte Carlo Value Iteration with Macro-Actions", NIPS 2011)

-The minimum configuration consists of a Model and a main function which calls the Solver.

 To modify the solver, you need to change the code in the src directory.
 The structure is as follow:
 + Model